John Lofton: Writing

 Lofton edited Monday, the weekly publication of the Republican National Committee, between 1970 and 1973.
 He later became a syndicated columnist for United Features Syndicate whose columns appeared in 100 newspapers between 1973 and 1980.
 He became a columnist for the Washington Times in 1982.
 During his seven years at the Washington Times, Lofton became nationally known in print and on the nascent cable news circuit.
+He was also the editor of The American View, a radio program run by Michael Peroutka.